A Note from Aaron Babyar, Founder & CEO of Exago

 - Met his wife Marque when he was a senior in high school and she was a college girl.
 He immediately went home and wrote her a 10 page love letter...finally married her 3 long years later.

-- Through a formal partnership with Exago, Aaron has the privilege to serve as the Director of Training with Support Raising Solutions and hosts the globally downloaded “SRS Podcast with Aaron Babyar”.
-He has physically traveled to train missionaries in many places all over the USA, Africa and Asia.
+- Through a formal partnership with Exago, Aaron helped build what was formerly called Support Raising Solutions and hosted the globally downloaded “SRS Podcast with Aaron Babyar”.
+He has physically traveled to train missionaries in many continents and countries.

 Want to keep up with Aaron?